MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/data-ingestion/iothub.md

 | IngestionMappingReference | Name of the existing [ingestion mapping](../create-ingestion-mapping-command.md) to be used.
 Overrides the `Column mapping` set on the `Data Connection` blade.|
 | Encoding |  Data encoding, the default is UTF8.
 Can be any of [.NET supported encodings](https://docs.microsoft.com/dotnet/api/system.text.encoding?view=netframework-4.8#remarks). |

-**Events Routing**
+## Events routing

-When setting up an IoT Hub connection to Kusto cluster, you specify target table properties (table name, data format and mapping).
-This is the default routing for your data, also refered to as `static routig`.
+When setting up an IoT Hub connection to Azure Data Explorer cluster, you specify target table properties (table name, data format and mapping).
+This is the default routing for your data, also referred to as `static routing`.
 You can also specify target table properties for each event, using event properties.
 The connection will dynamically route the data as specified in the [EventData.Properties](https://docs.microsoft.com/dotnet/api/microsoft.servicebus.messaging.eventdata.properties?view=azure-dotnet#Microsoft_ServiceBus_Messaging_EventData_Properties), overriding the static properties for this event.

-## Event System Properties Mapping
+## Event system properties mapping

 System properties are a collection used to store properties which are set by the IoT Hubs service, on the time the event is received.
-The Kusto IoT Hub connection will embed the selected properties into the data landing in your table.
+The Azure Data Explorer IoT Hub connection will embed the selected properties into the data landing in your table.

 > [!Note]
 > * For `csv` mapping, properties are added at the beginning of the record in the order listed in the table below.
 For `json` mapping, properties are added according to property names in the following table.

-IoT Hub expose the following system properties:
+### IoT Hub exposes the following system properties:

 |Property |Description|
 |---|---|